 Q. How do you plan on making your opinion heard as you do not belong to a party?

 A. Not belonging to a party is a plus.
-And for the past 7 years in DCC I've made it my business to be heard and I've challenged the system on a daily basis.
+And, in DCC since 2009, I've made it my business to be heard and I've challenged the system on a daily basis.
 I'm a flexible Independent that can move through out the system because I don't get bogged down in unnecessary argument or entangled in ideologies.
-You can be heard in Dáíl Éireann but you need to be effective on the ground for the people who have elected you.
+You can be heard in DCC but you need to be effective on the ground for the people who have elected you.
 I have been very effective on the ground as a councillor in getting things done.

 I hope this satisfies your query and you can see your way to giving me your No 1 vote.
 We need a new articulation.
 I believe I can fill that position